JingChen1114/Interval-Mapping-Tetra/README.md

 Subroutine for calculating the probability distribution of two-locus gametes

 <b> proba_g_o_multilocus.for </b>
-Subroutine for carrying out multilocus linkage analysis using hidden Markov chain model
+Subroutine for carrying out multilocus linkage analysis by using hidden Markov chain model under bivalent paring

 <b> ge_interval.for </b>
 Subroutine used by proba_g_o_multilocus.for to carry out multilocus linkage analysis